Jjerot/SnapSplitSummary/README.md

 1. Unzip folder
 2. Click ImportSnap.bat

-Note: This will require Python 3.11 or later (probably works on earlier versions, untested) (Download from Python.org)
+*Note: This will require Python 3.11 or later (probably works on earlier versions, untested) (Download from Python.org)*

 # What the code does exactly;
-CollectionState.json contains a wide variety of information, including a full list of all of your cards, variants, and splits.
-This script looks specifically at the "Cards" subsection and creates a chronological list of cards with a foil, prism, ink, or gold background, disregarding any custom cards.
+CollectionState.json contains a wide variety of information, including a full list of all your cards, avatars, titles, deck, etc. This script looks specifically at the "Cards" subsection and creates a chronological list of each split with a foil, prism, ink, or gold background, disregarding any custom cards.
 This is simplified to (CardDefId) (SurfaceEffectDefId) (CardRevealEffectDefId) (TimeCreated), E.g. "AmericaChavez GoldFoil KirbyRed 2023-02-16T03\:24:41.045Z".
 Additional formatting changes are made to non-specific flare names such as "Sparkle" to "SparkleRainbow" for clarity as Rainbow isn't listed like other flare colors.
 This is saved to rawlist.txt

 It then goes through the cleaned output to generate a summary which includes;